moj-analytical-services/data-and-analytics-engineering-tech-radar/README.md

 The MoJ [Data and Analytics Engineering community](https://ministryofjustice.github.io/data-and-analytics-engineering/) maintains a [public Tech Radar](http://zalando.github.io/tech-radar/) to help align technology choices within our teams.
-This Tech Radar is based on [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and uses a modified version of Zalando's [`radar.js`](https://github.com/zalando/tech-radar/blob/master/docs/radar.js) with [d3.js v4](https://d3js.org) for visualisation.
+This Tech Radar is based on [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and uses Zalando's JavaScript Library [`radar.js`](https://github.com/zalando/tech-radar/blob/master/docs/radar.js) with [d3.js v4](https://d3js.org) for visualisation.

 Tech radar blips are configured in `blips.json`, while tech radar rings and quadrants are set up in `radar_config.json`.
 Additional context for the blips is provided by GitHub discussions, which are queried using the GitHub GraphQL API to populate `blips.json`